Database Access with Oracle Exadata | Teleport

 Source variables about OS versionsource /etc/os-release

-Add the Teleport APT repository for v15.
+Add the Teleport APT repository for v16.
 You'll need to update this

 For FedRAMP/FIPS-compliant installations, install the